Bobapoo/dv-frontend-scoreboard/README.md

 The question is how would I translate the score onto the user interface spectators watching at home?
 What if I expanded this project into a machine learning project where the project learns the game of badminton and keeps track of the score.
 This already sounds complicated...
+What if i take it one step further and analyze player mistakes??

 Some of the challenges
    - Understanding when a call is challenged and provide the correct result